X-Immersion/Dialogue_Generator_Demo/README.md

 # Dialogue_Generator_Demo

-Test the demo version of our Medieval Dialogue Generator asset.
+Test the demo version of the Dialogue Generator asset.
 Customization is limited for this demo version but all features are available in the premium version.

 https://assetstore.unity.com/packages/tools/game-toolkits/medieval-dialogue-generator-234109
 Discover also the Notice for the premium Medieval Dialogue Generator version in this repo.